yux1991/PyRHEED/README.md

 - translational_antiphase_domain: calculate the 1D and 2D profile from a translational APD model
 - window: the main window of the application
 - write_scenario: write the default scenario

-## Known Issues
-1. The Voronoi plot created by the `simulate_RHEED` module sometimes crashes because the `matplotlib` is not thread safe.
-2. The program crashes when fitting with "1+BG" mode when using the `broadening` module

 ## Contact
 Please contact Yu Xiang at [yux1991@gmail.com](mailto:yux1991@gmail.com) if you have any questions or suggestions.